heavywater/chef-jenkins/README.md

 'default' recipe
 ----------------

 Installs a Jenkins CI server using the http://jenkins-ci.org/redhat RPM.
-The recipe also generates an ssh private key and stores the ssh public key in the node 'jenkins[:pubkey]' attribute for use by the node recipes.
+The recipe also generates an ssh private key and stores the ssh public key in the node 'jenkins['pubkey']' attribute for use by the node recipes.

 'node_ssh' recipe
 -----------------

-Creates the user and group for the Jenkins slave to run as and sets `.ssh/authorized_keys` to the 'jenkins[:pubkey]' attribute.
+Creates the user and group for the Jenkins slave to run as and sets `.ssh/authorized_keys` to the 'jenkins['pubkey']' attribute.
 The 'jenkins-cli.jar'[1] is downloaded from the Jenkins server and used to manage the nodes via the 'groovy'[2] cli command.
 Jenkins is configured to launch a slave agent on the node using its SSH slave plugin[3].

 [1] http://wiki.jenkins-ci.org/display/JENKINS/Jenkins+CLI
 [2] http://wiki.jenkins-ci.org/display/JENKINS/Jenkins+Script+Console